-The sound you may have heard recently was the sigh of relief when the IRS announced Revenue Procedure 2015-32.
+That’s the sigh of relief you may have heard recenly when the IRS announced Revenue Procedure 2015-32.

 The Rev. Proc. made permanent a pilot program that ended Tuesday, June 2 that provided administrative relief for delinquent Form 5500-EZ for owner-only plans with over $250,000 in plan assets.